What is the purpose of this qualification?

 Who are these qualifications for?

-The Pearson BTEC Level 1 Introductory Diploma in Hospitality and Tourism are for 16-18yrs and EHCP learners who want to continue their education and develop their skills for progression to further learning and, ultimately, to employment.
+The Pearson BTEC Level 1 Introductory Diploma in Hospitality and Tourism is for 16-18 years and EHCP learners who want to continue their education and develop their skills for progression to further learning and, ultimately, to employment.

 What do these qualifications cover?